 At Big Shine, our product line is carefully selected to provide solutions for a wide range of commercial and industrial facilities.
 If you check Big Shine LED’s website, you’ll find a wide variety of circular and linear high bay, low bay, flood, wall pack, panel, troffer, tube, high mast, explosion proof, and area lights.
-You will also find a limited selection of plug-and-play LED bulbs, but you’ll notice that these are not our primary products.
+You will also find a limited selection of plug-and-play LED bulbs.
+However, you will notice that these are not our primary products.

 First, why does the idea of “plug-and-play” sound appealing?
 These are LED bulbs and tubes that can be installed in your existing metal halide and fluorescent fixtures without any re-wiring.
 The LED bulb has its own self-contained driver, designed to supply power through the existing ballast.
 Plug-and-plays are certainly the fastest way to change from legacy lighting to LED.
-The problem lies in the compromises that must be made to allow for such easy, ‘drop-in’ replacement.
+The compromises made to allow for such easy, ‘drop-in’ replacement are the problem.
 Concerns that arise include heat, light distribution, efficiency, LED life and—for certain types of LED tubes—safety.
 Let’s examine these one by one:

 Heat and Life

 Metal halide bulbs screw into a cone or clam-shell style fixture, which is typically not vented.
 LED chips cannot operate directly from the HID ballast.
 To power LED chips, an electronic driver must convert the electrical output of the ballast to a regulated DC current.
-The only place to put this driver is in the base of the LED corn bulb—the hottest location in the fixture.
-The heat generated by the driver, and the LED chips themselves, has nowhere to go but to rise to the top of the fixture and become trapped there.
-It’s best not to install LED corn bulbs in fixtures that will be exposed to dust and are difficult to access for maintenance.
-Being up inside the HID fixture, they’re difficult to keep clean because of the deeply ribbed heat sink behind the LED chips.
+The only place to put this driver is in the base of the LED corn bulb.
+Unfortunately, the base is the hottest location in the fixture.
+The heat generated by the driver, and the LED chips themselves, gets trapped.
+It has nowhere to go but to rise to the top of the fixture and stays there.
+It’s best not to install LED corn bulbs in fixtures that will be exposed to dust.
+Also consider if it will be difficult to access for maintenance.
+They are difficult to keep clean because of the deeply ribbed heat sink behind the LED chips.

 Heat has an exponentially damaging effect on electronics—both the components of the driver and the LED chips themselves.
 The LED chips lose lumen output while operating at high temperature, and the loss will become permanent over time.
 The chips will change color, dim, and begin to fail.
 Component failure in the driver often results in a total failure of the bulb.
-Corn bulbs are limited to low-to-intermediate wattage and use high temperature components in the driver to enable them to operate in moderate heat.
-But be mindful of the design of the fixture and whether it allows sufficient air movement to keep within these limits.
+Corn bulbs are limited to low-to-intermediate wattage.
+They use high temperature components in the driver to enable them to operate in moderate heat.
+But be mindful of the design of the fixture.
+Consider whether it allows sufficient air movement to keep within these limits.

-A proper LED fixture will offer multiple beam angle options so that the light is directed to where you need it.
+A proper LED fixture will offer multiple beam angle options so it can direct the light to where you need it.
 At Big Shine Energy we provide a full photometric plan, so you’ll know before the upgrade what the new light levels will be throughout your facility.

 There are two safety concerns with plug-and-play LED bulbs and tubes.
 The first relates to the weight and bulk of the LED bulb compared to the metal halide bulb originally designed for the fixture.
 If the fixture is vertical, the hanging bulb creates a tensile load on the screw socket.
 If the bulb is horizontal, the heavy corn bulb creates a bending moment in the socket and socket holder.
 LED corn bulbs are both heavier and longer than high-intensity discharge or metal halide bulbs.
 One manufacturer had to recall its plug-and-play LED bulbs after several of the heavy three-pound bulbs detached from their sockets and fell from ceiling height to the floor.
 Therefore, it is important, when installing LED corn bulbs, to verify that the existing sockets are in good condition and free of cracks, especially when the bulb will be horizontal or hanging in a vertical downward position.